Closing pension gaps. Swiss pension system

 What is a pension gap?

 The Swiss pension system stipulates that the statutory payments to the AHV (first pillar) and the pension fund (second pillar) should enable retirees to maintain their accustomed standard of living.
-However, the resulting pension essentially only covers 60 percent of the last salary or less.
+However, the resulting pension essentially only covers 60% of the last salary or less.
 In Switzerland, this is in most cases not enough to maintain the current standard of living after retirement.
-Doing this would require 80 to 90 percent of the person's last income.
+Doing this would require 80% to 90% of the person's last income.
 The difference between the pension assets paid out and actual living costs is known as a pension gap.

 Sample calculation for a salary of CHF 100,000

-Despite uninterrupted contributions to the AHV and pension fund, only approximately 60 percent of the salary is covered upon retirement by the first and second pillars.
-However, as a rule of thumb, roughly 80 to 90 percent would be required to maintain the same standard of living.
+Despite uninterrupted contributions to the AHV and pension fund, only approximately 60% of the salary is covered upon retirement by the first and second pillars.
+However, as a rule of thumb, roughly 80%–90% would be required to maintain the same standard of living.

 * Assumption for second-pillar pension payout: CHF 30,000 (the actual benefits are shown on the pension fund statement).